 Cottonseed oil is a commonly used vegetable oil that’s derived from the seeds of cotton plants.
 A whole cotton seed contains about 15 to 20 percent oil.

-Cottonseed oil must be refined to remove gossypol.
-This naturally occurring toxin gives the oil its yellow color and protects the plant from insects.
+Unrefined cottonseed oil contains a toxin called gossypol.
+This naturally occurring toxin gives the unprocessed oil its yellow color and protects the plant from insects.
 Unrefined cottonseed oil is sometimes used as a pesticide.
-This toxin has also been linked to infertility and liver damage.

 Cottonseed oil is commonly used in processed foods because of its ability to extend shelf life.
 Some of these products include: